 In Africa, different names are used to call Loofah: Loofah (in Togo) Asangokan (mean sponge in the Fon and Goun dialect Benin and Nigeria) Oundokoko (in Central Africa), Nâpé (in Wolof, Senegal dialect) and Nâbébé Kofu (in Bambara, the language of Mali).

 The Luffa benefits

-The luffa glove has exfoliating and softening properties by removing dead skin.
+The luffa sponge has exfoliating and softening properties by removing dead skin.
 It stimulates the tissues and promotes blood circulation to drive the dimpling, which reduces cellulite.
 Your skin will regain its elasticity

-When crushed to obtain exfoliating flakes, fibbers can be added to a base for exfoliating the face.
+When crushed to obtain exfoliating flakes, fibers can be added to a base for exfoliating the face.

 The luffa seeds produce edible oil.
 It is also rich in essential fatty acids; it is then used in cosmetics for its repairing and nourishing functions.

 Loofah can be cut into pieces and included in soaps.
 Or it can be used with black or Alep soap.